kasug623/CTF/README.md

 https://github.com/phpenv/phpenv
 I tried it, but necessary libraries are too much.
 Finally, "phpenv install 8.2.10" took huge time to compile php source code and I counldn't finish it.
-- local-version CyberChef
-For saving my resources, I will use only online version.
 - openVPN on WSL2
 I tried to install openvpn.
 However, when I run openvpn, some errors showed up.